 Looking for more information about the different types of high-speed trains you can jump on in Italy?
 There are four different “bullet trains” that can take you anywhere in the country!

-The fastest among Italo’s high-speed trains, Italo’s EVO is a "green" train, built with recyclable materials and designed to be eco-sustainable and to guarantee reduced emissions of CO2.
-Italo EVO travels at a maximum speed of 250 km/h (155 mph).
-EVO trains provide 68 USB ports for each carriage, one per seat, to allow you to continue working or enjoy a movie along the way.
+The fastest among Italo’s high-speed trains, the EVO is a "green" train, built with recyclable materials and designed to be eco-sustainable and to guarantee reduced CO2 emissions.
+The Italo EVO travels at a maximum speed of 250 km/h (155 mph).
+EVO trains provide 68 USB ports for each carriage, one per seat, to allow you to continue working or enjoy a film along the way.

-Frecciarossa trains reach a maximum speed of 300 km/h (186 mph), arriving directly in the heart of the main Italian cities.
+Frecciargento trains reach a maximum speed of 300 km/h (186 mph), arriving directly in the heart of most Italian main cities.
 These are high-speed trains complete with fantastic amenities – offering almost 190 connections a day.
-Every day the Frecciarossa high-speed trains operate over 100 services between Rome and Milan, 26 between Rome and Venice and 46 between Milan and Venice.
+Every day the Frecciargento high-speed trains operate over 100 services between Rome and Milan, 26 between Rome and Venice and 46 between Milan and Venice.

 With high-speed services from Italo and Trenitalia, travelling through the country by rail is faster and easier than ever.
 Below are Italy’s most popular routes.